 The Nature Trust of BC uses rigorous science-based criteria to evaluate the relative importance of potential acquisitions for securement based on the ecological significance and costs associated with securement and management of the land.

 Since 1971, The Nature Trust of British Columbia has acquired a portfolio of conservation lands that includes fee simple acquisition, conservation covenants, and long term leases or licenses on Crown land.

 Fee Simple Acquisition

-This means that The Nature Trust owns the land, which is the most secure form of conserving the land.
+A Fee Simple acquisition means that The Nature Trust of BC owns the land, which is the most secure form of conserving land.
 There are a variety of ways that The Nature Trust gains ownership of land.
 In many cases it can be a combination of mechanisms: